amirmasoudabdol/Bilbo/docs/design.md

 #### Experiment Setup

-After the initialization phase, SAM treats the ExperimentSetup object as a read-only object.
-During the initialization phase, SAM initializes and randomizes the ExperimentSetup based on given parameters.
-Thereafter, ExperimentSetup will stay intact in the code and will be used as a reference point in different stages.
+After the initialization phase, SAM treats the Experiment Setup object as a read-only object.
+During the initialization phase, SAM initializes and randomizes the Experiment Setup based on given parameters.
+Thereafter, Experiment Setup will stay intact in the code and will be used as a reference point in different stages.

-The main components of Experiment Setup are:
+The main components of the Experiment Setup are:

 - Design Parameters
 	- Number of conditions